 In 2010 the dam broke and songs began to flood the landscape of his life.
 Armed with his shiny new Martin D-35 and rooted in his desire to understand the world and his place in it Lowell’s experience began to coalesce into his expression of folk music.
 Combining his whimsical poetic license, his simple and honest lyrical structure with understated acoustic riffs, the shape and canon of Lowell’s work began to unfold.
 For the next 3 years he would write profusely, play with as many people as possible and hone the craft of bringing his songs to the stage.

 In 2013 Lowell recorded and released his first EP with singing partner Jayme Mckillop, as Ginger & Rose and played extensively across BC, including a memorable slot at the Arts Wells Festival and a busy summer in the Okanagan.
-Galvanized by the experience of being in the studio and on the stage it was then that Lowell decided to take the plunge and pursue music as his career.

 The next year was full of writing, recording and playing live wherever and whenever he could.
 Focusing on the songs that would be recorded as his debut LP ‘Home …and Away’ he began work with Producer Ben Beveridge.
 Recorded in Ben’s home and at Skull Creek Studios in Saskatchewan, produced and engineered by Ben and Aspen Beveridge, and mastered by Corwin Fox, the album emerged as a fundamental building block in his career.